 Post The Summit Badge To Your Facebook Page, Blog Or Website: You can download the badge here, a larger version here, or use this code to embed it:

-By building strong partnerships with stakeholders throughout California, TransForm led the way to winning a commitment to allocate billions of dollars of new funding to transportation choices and affordable homes.
-Now, we must ensure that the state implements their plan as soon as possible - because our climate and our communities can't wait.
+By building strong partnerships with stakeholders throughout California, TransForm led the way to winning a commitment to allocate billions of dollars for funding transportation choices and affordable homes.

-California cities and regions have ambitious plans to expand public transportation, biking and walking facilities, affordable homes near transit, and urban green space to reduce greenhouse gases but face billions of dollars in funding shortfalls.
-With revenues from the state’s new landmark cap-and-trade auction projected to reach $1-4 billion annually by 2015, cap-and-trade revenues represent a significant new source of funding.
+Although California cities have ambitious plans to expand public transportation, biking and walking infrastructure, affordable homes near transit, and urban green space to reduce greenhouse gases, theyface billions of dollars in funding shortfalls.
+But with revenues from the state’s new landmark cap-and-trade auctionprojected to reach $1-4 billion annually by 2015, cap-and-trade revenues represent a significant new source of funding.

 TransForm and our allies also introduced a bill, AB 1051, and worked to influence the budget process with the goal of ensuring that the final budget invests cap-and-trade revenues in the public transportation, biking and walking, and affordable homes near transit we need to reduce greenhouse gases and save Californians money.